 - How are health professions training programs being implemented across the grantee sites?

 - What changes to the service delivery system are associated with program implementation?

 - What individual-level outputs and outcomes occur—e.g., recruitment, enrollment, retention, completion (accreditation/certification), job entry, employment retention and advancement, and earnings?

-- Develop a detailed evaluation design report.
+- Developed a detailed evaluation design report.
 The report describes the HPOG program logic model and the conceptual framework for the NIE, the project’s data collection strategy, detailed research questions, and plans for three related analyses: a Descriptive Implementation Study, a Systems Change Analysis, and an Outcome Study.

-- Prepare reports that describe key findings as well as evaluation methods used and study limitations.
+- Prepared reports that describe key findings as well as evaluation methods used and study limitations.
 Reports include one describing interim outcomes, one describing the Descriptive Implementation and Outcome studies, one describing the Systems Change Analysis, and a final report combining results from all three analyses with the addition of outcomes from the participant survey.

 Timeline for HPOG NIE

 Abt Associates began the Health Profession Opportunity Grants (HPOG) National Implementation Evaluation in 2012.
 The purpose of the project was to conduct a National Implementation Evaluation of the HPOG Program that assesses implementation, systems change, and outcomes and provides valuable information about the operations of these federally funded programs in improving education and employment opportunities for TANF recipients and other low-income individuals.
 This project was also designed to yield information and lessons about operating such programs and the challenges faced and addressed during implementation and throughout the operation of the program.
 The HPOG NIE concluded in 2017 and a final report was submitted to ACF in spring 2017.

 HPOG Grantees Participating in HPOG NIE Study

 - Alamo Community College District and University Health System